thorlindberg/thesis/dissertation/7-3 experiment-evaluation.md

 {"sec":"Evaluation Strategy"}

-In this section I present my strategy for evaluating the results of this experiment, through an example of its use.
-The purpose of this evaluation is to evaluate the impact of implementing the TXON format in an existing system.
-This is accomplished by assessing the transformation of a JSON to TXON data structure, and assessing to which degree the `TXON.js` library can substitute an existing validation process that casts the JSON data structure to TypeScript types.
-As the proposed grammar provides a standardised and generic approach to typed data and its validation, I demonstrate that when a data structure is invalid it is easier to debug if it conforms to the TXON specification.
+In this section I present my strategy for evaluating the results of this experiment, which is a proposal for an evolution of the JSON specification.
+The purpose of this evaluation is to assess to which degree the functional implementation of TXON succeeds at substituting the current setup with JSON and TypeScript validation on GitLab.
+This assessment is accomplished by illustrating the transformation of a JSON structure to a TXON structure, and then demonstrating that the TXON structure does not depend on a custom validation process.
+I expect that this transformation will have minimal impact on the information contained in the structure, and that the `TXON.js` library is a suitable substitution for the features of TypeScript that I have chosen to implement.

 <br>

 {"sub":"Transformation from JSON to TXON"}

-While a TXON data structure conforms to the JSON specification, its contents are extended with type declarations and explicitly typed data through type instances.
+While a `TXON` data structure conforms to the `JSON` specification, its contents are extended with type declarations and explicitly typed data through type instances.
 The implication of this is that types that would otherwise exist in a statically typed programming language such as TypeScript, have to be embedded into the JSON data structure.
 Once these types are part of the data structure, they can be instantiated through relational references by extending the contents of the data with types.
 This process can be summarised with these steps:

 <br>